 The first three control mechanisms are exerted by cholesterol itself.
 Cholesterol acts as a feed-back inhibitor of pre-existing HMGR as well as inducing rapid degradation of the enzyme.
 The latter is the result of cholesterol-induced polyubiquitination of HMGR and its degradation in the proteosome (see proteolytic degradation below).
 This ability of cholesterol is a consequence of the sterol sensing domain, SSD of HMGR.
 In addition, when cholesterol is in excess the amount of mRNA for HMGR is reduced as a result of decreased expression of the gene.
 The mechanism by which cholesterol (and other sterols) affect the transcription of the HMGR gene is described below under regulation of sterol content.

 Regulation of HMGR through covalent modification occurs as a result of phosphorylation and dephosphorylation.
 The enzyme is most active in its unmodified form.
 Phosphorylation of the enzyme decreases its activity.
 HMGR is phosphorylated by AMP-activated protein kinase, AMPK (this is not the same as cAMP-dependent protein kinase, PKA).
 AMPK itself is activated via phosphorylation.
-Phosphorylation of AMPK is catalyzed by at least 2 enzymes.
-The primary kinase sensitive to rising AMP levels is LKB1.
+Phosphorylation of AMPK is catalyzed by at least two enzymes.
+The primary kinase responsible activation of AMPK is LKB1 (liver kinase B1).
 LKB1 was first identified as a gene in humans carrying an autosomal dominant mutation in Peutz-Jeghers syndrome, PJS.
 LKB1 is also found mutated in lung adenocarcinomas.
 The second AMPK phosphorylating enzyme is calmodulin-dependent protein kinase kinase-beta (CaMKKβ).
 CaMKKβ induces phosphorylation of AMPK in response to increases in intracellular Ca2+ as a result of muscle contraction.
 Visit AMPK: The Master Metabolic Regulator for more detailed information on the role of AMPK in regulating metabolism.

 Regulation of HMGR by covalent modification.
 HMGR is most active in the dephosphorylated state.
-Phosphorylation is catalyzed by AMP-activated protein kinase (AMPK) an enzyme whose activity is also regulated by phosphorylation.
-Phosphorylation of AMPK is catalyzed by at least 2 enzymes: LKB1 and CaMKKβ.
-Hormones such as glucagon and epinephrine negatively affect cholesterol biosynthesis by increasing the activity of the inhibitor of phosphoprotein phosphatase inhibitor-1, PPI-1.
-Conversely, insulin stimulates the removal of phosphates and, thereby, activates HMGR activity.
-Additional regulation of HMGR occurs through an inhibition of its activity as well as of its synthesis by elevation in intracellular cholesterol levels.
+Phosphorylation (Ser872) is catalyzed by AMP-activated protein kinase (AMPK) an enzyme whose activity is also regulated by phosphorylation.
+Phosphorylation of AMPK is catalyzed by at least two enzymes: LKB1 and CaMKKβ.
+Hormones such as glucagon and epinephrine negatively affect cholesterol biosynthesis by increasing the activity of the specific regulatory subunits of the protein phosphatase 1 (PP1) family enzymes.
+Humans express three PP1 catalytic subunit genes (PPP1CA, PPP1CB, and PPP1CC) and 181 different regulatory or PP1-interacting proteins.
+The original designation for a regulatory subunit of PP1 was called phosphoprotein phosphatase inhibitor-1, PPI-1.
+Opposing the effects of glucagon and epinephrine, insulin stimulates the removal of phosphates and, thereby, activates HMGR activity.
+Additional regulation of HMGR occurs through cholesterol-mediated feedback inhibition, as well as regulation of its synthesis by elevation in intracellular cholesterol and sterol levels.
 This latter phenomenon involves the transcription factor SREBP described below.

 The activity of HMGR is additionally controlled by the cAMP signaling pathway.
 Increases in cAMP lead to activation of cAMP-dependent protein kinase, PKA.
-In the context of HMGR regulation, PKA phosphorylates phosphoprotein phosphatase inhibitor-1 (PPI-1) leading to an increase in its activity.
-PPI-1 can inhibit the activity of numerous phosphatases including protein phosphatase 2C (PP2C) and PP2A (also called HMGR phosphatase) which remove phosphates from AMPK and HMGR, respectively.
+In the context of HMGR regulation, PKA phosphorylates a regulatory subunit of phosphoprotein phosphatase 1 (PP1) leading to an increase in its PP1 inhibitory activity.
+The large family of protein phosphatase regulatory subunits regulate and/or inhibit the activity of numerous phosphatases including members of the protein phosphatase 2A (PP2A) family which remove phosphates from AMPK and HMGR.
+Phosphatases of the protein phosphatase 2C (PP2C) family also remove phosphates from AMPK.
 This maintains AMPK in the phosphorylated and active state, and HMGR in the phosphorylated and inactive state.
 As the stimulus leading to increased cAMP production is removed, the level of phosphorylations decreases and that of dephosphorylations increases.
 The net result is a return to a higher level of HMGR activity.

 Since the intracellular level of cAMP is regulated by hormonal stimuli, regulation of cholesterol biosynthesis is hormonally controlled.
 Insulin leads to a decrease in cAMP, which in turn activates cholesterol synthesis.
 Alternatively, glucagon and epinephrine, which increase the level of cAMP, inhibit cholesterol synthesis.